by Travis Boyd

 Public discourse has been degraded to the point where people choose not to be part of it.

-Public discourse of politics is low because of the state of our discussions.
+Public discourse of politics and democracy is low because of the state of our discussions.
 People with differing views often live in two completely separate worlds, and this creates real divides on policy issues that define modern politics.
 Let’s use the minimum wage as an example.
 Left leaning think tanks and politicians speak to the benefits that the workers would receive in increased wages and the subsequent effect on the economy.
 Those on the right speak to the extra costs it places on businesses.
 Both are right, but both only offer half of the story.
 Putting both sides together is complex and hard to fully comprehend.
 It is difficult to do because policy is never just a right or wrong answer.

 Interests of both people and politicians clash against each other.
 Policy experts diving into the weeds will never find a perfect solution.
 It is in the interest of popular media sources like cable news to focus on the narrative of the political races and scandals instead of policy because they get more views that way.
 People only get a one sided cursory glance of public policy problems.
 As a result, discussions cannot progress further because people lack a basic understanding of issues.

 The solutions to controversial issues in politics, whatever they may be, need to be found with an understanding of all of the facts.

 There is a lack of centrist debates in American Democracy today.
 Punditry is usually sharply at an angle to the left or right.
 Pundits only say things that back up what political views they have.
 As a result, key information gets omitted.